linexjlin/inputGPT/README.md

   "headMessages": [
     {
       "role": "system",
-      "content": "You are a help assistant."
+      "content": "You are a helpful assistant."
     }
   ],
   "maxContext": 20